 Publisher video players can notify ad servers and other partners when a specific event has occurred.
 More specifically, there are events for when the ad starts, when it has reached 25% (firstQuartile), 50% (midpoint), 75% (thirdQuartile), and complete.

 When a video player reaches any of these events during playback, the video player should call the URL provided in that specific tracking event.
+These URLs are often referred to as "tracking pixels" or "pixels" for short.
 Calling the URL sends a signal to an ad server or platform that the event has occurred, and they can now increment that metric for this specific ad by 1.

-It is typical to see multiple URLs for the same event from different ad tech vendors in a VAST response.
-There may be many parties involved in an ad transaction, and each one is required to count the events for a particular ad if they want to prove it ran and collect that cheddar.
+It is typical to see multiple tracking pixels for the same event from different ad tech vendors in a VAST response.
+Many parties may be involved in an ad transaction, and each one must count the events for a particular ad if they want to prove it ran and collect that cheddar.

 And voila!
 You now have the building blocks to form a basic understanding of how VAST works.